Checkmk/checkmk/doc/documentation/arch-comp-backup.rst

   in `cmk.base.backup`.
   These commands are from the early days of Checkmk and does not create complete configuration backups.
-A large number of necessary files for having a complete config dump is missing.
+A large number of necessary files for having a complete configuration dump is missing.
 So it might be better to drop this.